quarxConnect/jOAuth2/README.md

 grant.
 If `expires_in` is unavailable for any reason it may use Token-Introspection (RFC 7662) to check the validity of an access-token.
+Whenever the access-token is not needed anymore it may be removed and revoked (RFC 7009) using `deauthorize()`.

 ## Copyright & License
-Copyright (C) 2017 Bernd Holzmüller
+Copyright (C) 2017-2018 Bernd Holzmüller

 Licensed under the MIT License.
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent